Your next phone could know you’re sick even before you do. How? By monitoring infectious disease through data tracking.

 Intel-GE Care Innovations Lab, a joint venture of two of the world’s largest corporations, has been working on new “aging-in-place” devices designed to enable seniors to live at home as long as possible – rather than be schlepped off to costly and not-so-homey nursing or senior care facilities.

 The company has prototyped a technology called the Magic Carpet, literally a carpet embedded with sensors and accelerometers that can be installed in an elderly person’s home.

 In the first week, the carpet observes and “learns” the older person’s typical routine.
-If Mom, for example, walks into the kitchen each morning at 7 a.m. for a cup of coffee, the carpet notes that.
+If Mom, for example, typically walks into the kitchen each morning at 7 a.m. for a cup of coffee, the carpet notes that.
 “It doesn’t articulate ‘good’ or ‘bad,’” Smolan explains.
 “It just records that this is how Mom walks on a normal day.”

 After the first week, the system rigorously checks for sudden or even gradual abnormalities in the elderly person’s “baseline.”
-If Mom is moving more slowly than usual, for example – or if it’s 11 a.m. by the time she first sets foot in the kitchen for her morning coffee – the system sends an alert to a family member or physician.
+So if Mom is moving more slowly than usual, for example – or if it’s 11 a.m. by the time she first sets foot in the kitchen for her morning coffee – the system sends an alert to a family member or physician.

-Devices like this are particularly promising when doctors and nurses – or farflung family members, for that matter – are not always “on hand to encourage healthy behavior, but mobile phones and other wireless gadgets can be,” said The Economist about the sensor-stuffed carpet, an example of what Intel-GE calls “people-centered, technology-based solutions.”
+Devices like this one are particularly promising when doctors and nurses – or farflung family members, for that matter – are not always “on hand to encourage healthy behavior, but mobile phones and other wireless gadgets can be,” said The Economist about the sensor-stuffed carpet, an example of what Intel-GE calls “people-centered, technology-based solutions.”